stringtherapy/hemi/CONTRIBUTING.md

 * Kindly ensure minimalism since this is a base version
 * Make the part of your code easily understandable by others
 * Remove any redundancy in code
-* Help to recifty any bad coding practice you come across
+* Help to rectify any bad coding practice you come across

 <h2> Core files </h2>